Bringing together poets, composers, and performers.

 Photo credit: Christoph Rondeau

-(Art) Song Lab enables composers and writers who are eager to broaden their creative experiences to engage with other disciplines and artistic traditions.
-Our structure is designed to stimulate participants’ individual crafts while cultivating conversations among partners and the public.
+(Art) Song Lab enables composers and writers to engage with various artistic practices and traditions.
 As writers, composers, performers and listeners connect, they absorb each others’ visceral materials into diversely creative processes.
 The resulting works are direct expressions of contemporary experience.
-Since its conception in 2011, (Art) Song Lab has connected 74 writers with 78 composers, presenting world premiers of 95 new art songs.
+Since its conception in 2011, (Art) Song Lab has connected 70 writers with 108 composers, presenting world premieres of 128 new art songs.